openmrs/openmrs-esm-core/docs/getting_started/setup.md

 > Substitute `yarn serve` if the project uses Yarn, or `narn serve` if you use [narn](https://github.com/joeldenning/narn).

-The protocol of the application must match the protocol of the locally-served microfrontend.
+The protocol of the application must match the protocol of the locally-served frontend module.

-This command will serve the microfrontend and tell you the port where it is serving, as well as showing you the filenames that are being served.
-You can then use the import map overrides panel to override the existing import map entry, or add your microfrontend as a new entry.
+This command will serve the frontend module and tell you the port where it is serving, as well as showing you the filenames that are being served.
+You can then use the import map overrides panel to override the existing import map entry, or add your frontend module as a new entry.

 For example, if you run `yarn serve` in [esm-login-app](https://github.com/openmrs/openmrs-esm-core/tree/master/packages/apps/esm-login-app),